Quincy Pondexter: Injury-plagued career

 After appearing in a 189 games over his first three seasons in the NBA, injury struck him down during the 2013–14 season.
 On December 9, 2013, Pondexter was ruled out indefinitely after he was diagnosed with a tarsal navicular stress fracture in his right foot.
 He subsequently missed the rest of the season after undergoing surgery on December 20.

 Pondexter returned for the 2014–15 season and played out the first two months of the season with Memphis.
 On January 12, 2015, he was traded back to New Orleans, now known as the Pelicans, in a three-team deal that involved the Grizzlies and the Boston Celtics.
 He enjoyed a career-best tenure with the Pelicans during the second half of the 2014–15 season, averaging 9.0 points per game and registering a career-high 25 points in a 102–96 win over the Brooklyn Nets on February 25, 2015.
 However, injury struck him down again following the Pelicans' 2015 playoff run.

 On May 6, 2015, Pondexter underwent successful arthroscopic surgery on his left knee.
 Pondexter was slated to return in November 2015, but after undergoing another round of left knee surgery on January 20, 2016, he was ruled out for the entire 2015–16 season.
 He was expected to make a full recovery for the 2016–17 season, but he failed to appear in a game for the Pelicans for the second straight season after undergoing arthroscopic left knee surgery for a third time on January 4, 2017.
 Following surgery number three, Pondexter battled the life-threatening skin infection Methicillin-resistant Staphylococcus aureus.

 Chicago Bulls (2017–2018)

 On September 1, 2017, Pondexter was traded, along with a 2018 second-round pick and cash considerations, to the Chicago Bulls in exchange for the draft rights to Ater Majok.
 Despite missing all of preseason with a strained left hamstring, Pondexter played for the first time since April 2015 in the Bulls' 2017–18 season opener on October 19, 2017, against the Toronto Raptors.
 On February 1, 2018, he was waived by the Bulls.

 San Antonio Spurs (2018–2019)

 On August 29, 2018, Pondexter signed a one-year contract with the San Antonio Spurs.
+He played under head coach Gregg Popovich who he considered to be "the greatest coach of all time."

+Coaching career

+On May 3, 2021, Pondexter returned to the Washington Huskies as an assistant under head coach Mike Hopkins.

+On May 16, 2024, Pondexter was announced as an assistant coach for the USC Trojans under incoming head coach Eric Musselman.
+He rejoined the coaching staff at Washington before the start of the 2025-26 season.